-- Shareholders will be asked to approve the incoming CEO's initial Hurdled Equity allocation at this year's AGM and further details will be available in the Notice of Meeting. - The Hurdled Equity award will have an allocation date aligned to the separation and commencement of the stand-alone and focused Asset Management business.
-The number of Rights will be calculated using the 5-day Volume Weighted Average Price up to and including the allocation date, which will be immediately following implementation of the Transaction.
-The relevant CAGR absolute TSR condition attached to the vesting of this award will align to the existing CAGR absolute TSR scale outlined in Section 6.2 of this report. - 50% of the award will be tested on 1 September 2027 (3 years from commencement), and subject to meeting the required hurdle, will vest into Restricted Shares for an additional 12-month period. - 50% of the award will be tested on 1 September 2028 (4 years from commencement), and subject to meeting the required hurdle, will vest into Unrestricted Shares. - The number of Rights will be calculated using the 5-day Volume Weighted Average Price up to and including the Allocation Date.
+- Shareholders will be asked to approve the incoming CEO's initial Hurdled Equity allocation at this year's AGM and further details will be available in the Notice of Meeting. - The Hurdled Equity Long Term Incentive award will have an allocation date aligned to the separation and commencement of the stand-alone and focused Asset Management business.
+The Long Term Incentive will have an allocation date that is the earlier of: (i) 10 working days following Transaction Implementation; or (ii) 30 June 2025 (Allocation Date).
+The CAGR absolute TSR performance measurement period will commence from the Allocation Date to the relevant vesting dates. - 50% of the award will be tested on 1 September 2027 (3 years from commencement), and subject to meeting the required hurdle, will vest into Restricted Shares for an additional 12-month period. - 50% of the award will be tested on 1 September 2028 (4 years from commencement), and subject to meeting the required hurdle, will vest into Unrestricted Shares - The number of Rights will be calculated using the 5-day Volume Weighted Average Price up to and including the Allocation Date.
 The relevant CAGR absolute TSR condition attached to the vesting of this award will align to the existing CAGR absolute TSR scale outlined in Section 6.2 of this report.